Our work with Centrepoint

 They equip people with the skills they need to escape homelessness for good.

-Thanks to you, our mortgages tackle youth homelessness.
 We make a donation to Centrepoint on behalf of every new Platform mortgage and product switch.
+So thanks to you, our mortgages tackle youth homelessness and fund the Centrepoint Helpline.

 The £5 donation will be made for each eligible mortgage sold through direct and intermediary channels i.e. it applies to the Bank’s Britannia and Platform branded mortgages.
 Britannia and Platform are trading names of The Co-operative Bank p.l.c.
 The Bank reserves the right to change or withdraw the donation arrangement at any time.